kanopi/kanopi-pack-asset-loader/Readme.md

 # Kanopi Pack Asset Loader

-PHP library for use in WordPress applications to facilitate development using Webpack Dev Server and deployment of Webpack published assets.
+PHP library for use in WordPress applications to facilitate development using Kanopi Pack (wrapper for Webpack) and deployment of its published assets.
 Loader provides a systematic method to enqueue scripts and styles produced from Webpack entry points.

 ## Default Configuration